EAGLE: Speculative Sampling Requires Rethinking Feature Uncertainty: EAGLE

 \subsection{Verification phase}

 Employing tree attention, the target LLM computes the probability of each token in the tree-structured draft through a single forward pass.
-At every level of the draft tree, we recursively apply speculative sampling algorithms to sample or adjust the distribution, consistent with SpecInfer \cite{miao2023specinfer} and SpecTr \cite{sun2023spectr}, ensuring that the distribution of the output text aligns with that of the original LLM.
-Simultaneously, we record the accepted tokens and their corresponding features, which serve as the starting point for auto-regressive feature extrapolation in the subsequent draft phase.
+At every node of the draft tree, we recursively apply speculative sampling algorithms to sample or adjust the distribution (details in Appendix \ref{ap:mss}), consistent with SpecInfer \cite{miao2023specinfer}, ensuring that the distribution of the output text aligns with that of the target LLM.
+Concurrently, we document accepted tokens and their features for use in the next drafting phase.